 Skip to Content

-10 Super Fun Things to do in Santa Cruz with Kids!
+Over 30 Fun Things to Do in Santa Cruz with Kids!

-10 Super Fun Things to do in Santa Cruz with Kids!
+Over 30 Fun Things to Do in Santa Cruz with Kids!

-On the surface, Santa Cruz, CA looks like a Beach Boys tune come to life.
-There’s a thriving surf culture, ample space for beach volleyball and sandcastle building, and an amusement park just feet from the ocean waves.
+On the surface, Santa Cruz, CA, looks like a Beach Boys tune come to life.
+There’s a thriving surf culture, ample beach volleyball and sandcastle building space, and an amusement park just feet from the ocean waves.

 But Santa Cruz is more than a year-round surfing safari.
-Creative, environmentally conscious, and filled with family-friendly fun, here’s our top 10 list of things to do in Santa Cruz with kids.
+Creative, environmentally conscious, and filled with family-friendly fun, there are a lot of great things to do in Santa Cruz with kids.

 Things to do in Santa Cruz with kids - Pacific Avenue